Overview

 The "nonce" is a security feature builtin to Wordpress (see here), and not something I personally implemented.
 It's possible that something funky is going on with your cookies, or that a caching plugin is breaking this functionality.
 However, as I've never experienced the problem myself, and as nonces aren't specific to this plugin, I'm afraid I really can't tell you what your problem might be.
 If you simply can't figure it out and are desperate to get the plugin running, I've added a debug option to "DISABLE the nonce security check" - but note that I don't recommend using this as it will result in weakened security by skipping the nonce check entirely.

-22. Can users who connected with this plugin also login manually (not via Facebook)?
+22. Can users who registered with this plugin also login manually (not via FB)?
+What's their password?

-Yes, an autoregistered user is the same as any other WP user.
+Yes; autoregistered users are the same as any other WP user.
 However, they'll need to login with Facebook once so they can edit their profile and set their own password.
-Alternatively, you can purchase the premium addon which can send a custom welcome message (along with login credentials) to autoregistered users.
+Alternatively, you can purchase the premium addon which can send a custom welcome message (with generated login & password) to autoregistered users.

 23. I don't like the username/role/something about the autoregistered user accounts.
 Can you change it?

-You're free to modify the userdata to whatever you'd like via the filters documented above.
+You're free to modify the userdata to anything you'd like via the filters documented above.
+For example, here's a simple filter you could use to make the autoregistered usernames be based on Facebook e-mail addresses:

 The option to use Facebook avatars cannot be overridden on a per-user basis.
 In other words, if enabled, all users who've connected with Facebook will see their profile picture rather than their Wordpress avatar.